Can I Give Someone Access to My Safety Deposit Box?

 A shared safety deposit box can be optimal for couples who want to store important documents somewhere secure.

-Let’s say you and your partner wanted to store the following items:
+Let’s say you and your partner want to store the following items:

 • Birth certificates